wealthkernel/api-documentation-guides/docs/due-diligence/Basics.md

 # Due Diligence Outsourcing

-We require KYC checks to be performed on parties as part of the onboarding process.
-Regular checks must also be in place as long as the party is active in the system.
-Our Due Diligence Outsourcing model is evidence-based, meaning that you can provide evidence for a KYC check along with the outcome from an external KYC provider or your own KYC integration.
+We require KYC checks to be performed for each party as part of the onboarding process.
+Regular checks must also be in place as long as the party has active accounts in the system.
+Our due diligence outsourcing model is evidence-based, meaning that you can provide evidence for a KYC check along with the outcome from an external KYC provider or your own KYC integration.

-Please note that Due Diligence Outsourcing is only available for persons.
-Organizations require a different set of checks.
+Please note that due diligence outsourcing is only available for parties of type `Person`.
+Organizations are currently not eligible for this model.

 ### Expectations for tenants using due diligence outsourcing

-In order to use due diligence outsourcing, tenants must perform KYC checks in all parties of type `Person` and provide us with the outcome of such checks.
+In order to use due diligence outsourcing, tenants must perform KYC checks for all parties of type `Person` and provide us with the outcome of such checks.
 Additionally, tenants must have a monitoring system in place, as a person's circumstances could change at any moment.

 For persons, the following checks must be undertaken: